Guatemala's corruption is thrust into international spotlight by the government's election meddling

 “I think he (Giammattei) thought that it would be the same as always,” she said.

+Earlier Friday, the Attorney General's Office said in a statement that it was carrying out its duty to enforce the country’s laws and not trying to interfere with the second round of voting or keep any candidate from participating in the runoff.
+Curruchiche said his investigation would continue.

-The government's actions triggered an immediate domestic and international uproar.
+The government's actions have triggered a domestic and international uproar.
 In addition to statements of concern from the United States, European Union and Organization of American States, criticism came from other Latin American governments as well as Guatemala’s most powerful private business association.

 Even Arévalo’s runoff opponent, conservative former first lady Sandra Torres, joined in, announcing that she would suspend her campaign activities because the competition was uneven while authorities pursued the Seed Movement.